wprig/wprig/README.md

 As WP Rig processes CSS and JavaScript it will support the browsers listed in `.browserslistrc`.
 Note that WP Rig will **not** add polyfills for missing browser support.
 WP Rig **will** add CSS prefixes and transpile JavaScript.

 ## Advanced Features
-WP Rig gives the developer an out of the box environment with support for modern technologies including ES2015, CSS grid, CSS custom properties (variables), and existing tools like Sass without making any configurations.
+WP Rig gives the developer an out of the box environment with support for modern technologies including ES2015, CSS grid, CSS custom properties (variables), CSS nesting and more, without making any configurations.
 Just write code and WP Rig handles the heavy lifting for you.

 Configuring the behavior of WP Rig is done by editing `./config/config.json`.
 Here the developer can set the theme name and theme author name (for translation files), and local server settings for BrowserSync.
 Additionally, compression of JavaScript and CSS files can be turned off for debugging purposes.